Japan minister denies officials asked adviser to contact Toshiba shareholders

 Suga, who left Japan yesterday for a meeting of G7 leaders in Britain, has denied that allegation.

-The report flies in the face of efforts led by Japan’s finance ministry to improve corporate governance and attract foreign investment, and comes as the country tries to burnish its international reputation ahead of the 2020 Olympic games in Tokyo next month.
+The report discredits efforts by Japan’s Financial Services Agency as well as the trade ministry itself to improve Japan corporate governance and comes as the country tries to burnish its international reputation ahead of the 2020 Olympics in Tokyo next month.

+Some activist investors said, however, that the successful push by shareholders for the independent investigation in a landmark vote this year and the report’s findings showed progress was being made in Japan corporate governance.

+“It’s a direct result of Japan trying to really have a world class governance structure.
+It doesn’t mean they’re perfect yet,” said Brian Heywood, CEO of Taiyo Pacific Partners, an activist fund that has operated in Japan for 20 years.

+Spelling more headaches for Toshiba, which has yet to say when it will respond to the investigators’ report, U.S. proxy advisory firm Glass Lewis on Friday urged shareholders at this year’s AGM to vote against the re-appointment of Toshiba board chairman Osamu Nagayama and four others nominated to the board by the company.

+It called the investigators’ report “a fairly damning indictment of the effectiveness of Toshiba’s principal oversight body and its ability to credibly represent the interests of all investors.”

-As one of the industrial conglomerates that modernized Japan and helped its post World War Two economic recovery, Toshiba enjoys close ties with government.
+As one of the industrial conglomerates that modernized Japan and helped its post-World War Two economic recovery, Toshiba enjoys close ties with the government.
 Its nuclear reactors and defence equipment businesses mean it is also closely monitored by industry bureaucrats.

-As a result, activist investors are estimated to account for 25% of Toshiba’s shareholder base.

-Toshiba’s shares were down 1.3% in early afternoon trade while the Nikkei 225 index was flat.
+“Given Toshiba’s complete failure of governance and lack of transparency shown by the independent report, we believe radical reform through going private is the only viable option to rejuvenate the company,” said an executive at a large Toshiba shareholder, asking not to be identified because of the sensitivity of the matter.

+Toshiba’s shares closed down 1.6% on Friday compared with a flat broader market.

-Reporting by Makiko Yamazaki; Additional reporting by Daiki Iga; Writing by Tim Kelly; Editing by Edwina Gibbs
+Reporting by Makiko Yamazaki; Additional reporting by Rocky Swift, Takahiko Wada, Chang-Ran Kim and Daiki Iga; Writing by Tim Kelly; Editing by Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.